 Nathaniel was born on August 7th, 2011 and is an amazing toddler.
 He loves to play outside in his spaceship, "do his work" in the garden and with the chickens, and go on bike rides with his dad.
 Nathaniel is now an older brother to his sister Jubilee ("Jubibee").
 He loves having friends over to play with him!

 Jubilee was born on March 15th, 2014.
-Jubilee is a joyous baby who loves to sit, eat oatmeal and be held!
+Jubilee is a joyous baby who loves to follow her brother around, eat eggs, and be held!
 She likes the feel of fabric and playing peek-a-boo.
-One day she hopes to crawl and perhaps even run around with her older brother Nathaniel.
+One day she hopes to climb like her brother, talk like her brother, eat ceral like her brother, and grab stuff on the counter.
 When visiting feel free to give her a hug and carry her around.

 Alishiya Kapoor was raised in Virginia Beach, VA and went to college in Northern VA at Marymount University, where she discovered her love for service and simplicity through mission trips to Peru, the Dominican Republic and Jamaica, as well as through local volunteer opportunities in the DC area.
 After graduating, Alishiya knew that she wanted to further pursue a lifestyle of service and simplicity, while still growing in her spiritual life, which is how she found herself at Jerusalem Farm in Sept.
 2013 as a sojourner.
 Unsure about community living before she came, she soon found out it was something that she desired and wanted in her life, before her commitment as a sojourner was even over, she applied and transitioned into being a community member at the farm in January 2014.
 Right now Alishiya is embracing the life of a radical homemaker, from being a part of the connection of the food from our garden to cooking and preparing it for a meal, to improvising meals during group weeks with the food we have and to learning to can/process all the fruits and veggies we get.
 When not in the kitchen, you can find Alishiya on her yoga mat, discovering her breath and the presence of God or in the chapel developing flow with her hoop.